 - Keep the sealant bottle screwed into the compressor.
-Failure to do so can cause the sealant to spray into the air and get into your eyes or on the skin. - Immediately drive the vehicle for 10 minutes or 3 km (2 miles) at a speed of 80 km/h (50 MPH) or less.
+Failure to do so can cause the sealant to spray into the air and get into your eyes or on the skin. - Immediately drive the vehicle for 10 minutes or 2 miles (3 km) at a speed of 50 MPH (80 km/h) or less.

-After driving, make sure that the air compressor switch is in the OFF position, then screw the hose securely onto the tire valve.
+- 9. After driving, make sure that the air compressor switch is in the OFF position, then screw the hose securely onto the tire valve.
 Check the tire pressure with the pressure gauge.
-The temporary repair is completed if the tire pressure does not drop.

-Make sure the pressure is adjusted to the pressure that is specified on the tire and loading information label before driving.

-10. If the tire pressure drops, repeat the steps from 5 to 9.
-If the pressure drops again or under 130 kPa (19 psi), the tire cannot be repaired with this tire repair kit.
-Contact a NISSAN dealer.
+The temporary repair is completed if the tire pressure does not drop. - Make sure the pressure is adjusted to the pressure that is specified on the tire and loading information label before driving. - 10.
+If the tire pressure drops, repeat the steps from 5 to 9.
+If the pressure drops again or under 19 psi (130 kPa), the tire cannot be repaired with this tire repair kit.
+It is recommended you visit a NISSAN dealer for this servicing.

 The sealant bottle and hose can not be reused to repair another punctured tire.
-Contact a NISSAN dealer to purchase replacements.
+It is recommended you visit a NISSAN dealer to purchase replacements